anilgeorge04/learn-datascience/README.md

 # Learn - Data Science
 Author: Anil George

-This repo contains Jupyter notebooks and other trial Data Science projects.
+This repo contains trial projects to explore and play around.
 Some of them are submissions for Datacamp's Data Scientist Track.

 Sources: Datacamp